Powder Coating Application Problems & Solutions

 Solutions

-There are some methods to prevent Faraday Cage effect.
+Methods to prevent Faraday Cage effect.

-Back Ionization
+• Back Ionization

 Cause of Problem